watadarkstar/react-native-typing-animation/README.md

 * Move from `requestAnimationFrame` to `Animated` with `useNativeDriver` (PRs welcome)
 * Integrate with Gifted Chat
-* Allow animation speed to be configurable (PRs welcome)
 * Unit tests (PRs welcome)

 ## Release